Biden Administration Paves the Way for Solar Panel Imports

 - Further harm (e.g., bankruptcy) to American solar companies

 However, Biden pledged to cut U.S. carbon emissions by at least 52% of what they were in 2005.
-The White House is aiming for the U.S. to be carbon-free by 2035 and net zero by 2050.
+The White House aims for the U.S. to be carbon-free by 2035 and net zero by 2050.
 But to do that, solar and wind must replace a large portion of traditional electricity production.

-This is why the administration lowered tariffs for solar, despite the negative impact doing so may have on solar manufacturers.
+That’s why the administration lowered tariffs for solar, despite the negative impact doing so may have on solar manufacturers.

 Thinking Forward Means Going Solar

 American solar manufacturers will likely struggle to compete with China’s mass production of lower-cost solar equipment.
-But the Biden administration is set on making solar more accessible to American consumers, which means accepting imports to increase the number of available solar products in the U.S.
+But the Biden administration is set on making solar more accessible to American consumers, which means accepting imports to increase the number of solar products available in the U.S.